Building the System That Builds the Product

 Agentic engineering is building the system that builds the product.

-The Layer of Abstraction
+The layer of abstraction

 Diagram showing the abstraction layer of agentic engineering

-From Product to System
+From product to system

-Here's the key insight: When you shift your effort from building the product to building a system that builds the product, you can ask the system to build several features at once.
+Here's the key insight: when you shift your effort from building the product to building a system that builds the product, you can ask the system to build several features at once.

 That's huge.